xufengduan/MacBehaviour/README.md

 1) The "api_key" argument in this function requires your personal API key from OpenAI or Hugging Face.
 Please fill "NA", if you are using a self-deployed model.
 API enables authenticated access to language models.
 Researchers interested in obtaining OpenAI API key should first sign up on the OpenAI platform (https://platform.openai.com/).
 After registration, navigate to your account settings where you can generate your personal API key.
 Similarly, for integrating Hugging Face models into your research, an API key specific to Hugging Face is required.
 This can be obtained by creating an account on the Hugging Face platform (https://huggingface.co/).
 Once you are logged in, access your account settings, and find the "access token" to generate your Hugging Face API key.
 Please note that as the model inference needs GPUs, you may need to pay inference cost to OpenAI (https://openai.com/pricing) or Hugging Face (https://huggingface.co/blog/inference-pro) for using Llama-2-chat-hf series.

-2) The "api_url" argument specifies the interface domain of the selected model.
-For experiments using GPT series, use the URL: "https://api.openai.com/v1/chat/completions" as documented in OpenAI's API reference (https://platform.openai.com/docs/api-reference/authentication).
-For Llama-2-chat-hf models available through Hugging Face, the model’s URL can be found in the respective model’s repository, such as "https://api-inference.huggingface.co/models/meta-llama/Llama-2-70b-chat-hf ".
-For self-deployed model, please fill this argument with your local URL (Please find more information at https://github.com/lm-sys/FastChat/blob/main/docs/openai_api.md).
+2) The "api_url" argument, a character vector, specifies the interface domain of the selected model.
+For experiments using the GPT family, the URLs are documented in OpenAI's API reference (https://platform.openai.com/docs/api-reference/authentication).
+For Llama-2 models available through Hugging Face, the model’s URL can be found in the respective model’s repository, such as " https://api-inference.huggingface.co/models/meta-llama/Llama-2-70b-chat-hf".
+For self-hosted models, please fill this argument with the user’s local URL ("for more information, see https://github.com/lm-sys/FastChat/blob/main/docs/openai_api.md).
+Here, users can modify how a language model generates responses by adjusting the "api_url".
+There are two modes for generating output from an LLM: "text completion" and "chat completion" (for details, please see https://platform.openai.com/docs/guides/text-generation/chat-completions-vs-completions).
+The "text completion" mode requires only a preamble as input, after which the model autonomously generates the remaining text (for GPT-3.5, the api_url for text completion is "https://api.openai.com/v1/completions"; "http://localhost:8000/v1/chat/completions" for self-hosted models).
+Conversely, "chat completion" is a mode for constructing a conversation between a human user and the language model assistant.
+Therefore, this approach requires a clear definition of roles (assistant vs. user) and a specific prompt for the model to follow for a task (e.g., "Please complete the following preamble..." for text completion).
+To engage GPT-3.5 in chat completion mode, use the URL https://api.openai.com/v1/chat/completions.
+For the self-hosted model, access "http://localhost:8000/v1/completions".

-3) The "model" argument, a character vector, ensures the experiment is conducted using the desired model.
-You can find the list of available model indexes here: (https://platform.openai.com/account/limits).
-For Llama-2-chat-hf series, please put in "Llama2".
-For self-deployed models, you can find the model's name at model’s corresponding repository (for a summary, see https://github.com/lm-sys/FastChat/blob/main/docs/model_support.md).
+3) The "model" argument, a character vector, specifies the index of the selected model.
+For OpenAI models, you can find the list of available model indexes here: (https://platform.openai.com/account/limits).
+For self-hosted models, users can find the model's name at the model’s corresponding repository (for a summary, see https://github.com/lm-sys/FastChat/blob/main/docs/model_support.md).

 </div>